Los Angeles Photography

 Amanda Friedman

-Q.1 You’re a celebrity photographer but also shoot amazing landscapes and travel photography.
+Q.1 You’re a celebrity photographer who shoots amazing landscapes and travel photography.
 How did you get your start shooting celebrities?
 How about landscapes?

 Ans.
 When I first started out in 2000, I was sending promos to magazines.
 The work was mainly portraits and personal work I had shot during school.
 Nylon magazine took notice and started assigning me to shoot up-and-coming actors and musicians in LA.
 From there, the work started to snowball.
 The London Sunday Telegraph saw my work in Nylon and started to give me celebrities, which has been an ongoing relationship for over 10 years.
 I started shooting my night landscapes as a personal project while in college.
 The work got such a good response that I just decided to keep shooting it as an ongoing project.